WICG/entries-api/EXPLAINER.md

 Where possible, this document will attempt to describe the behavior of the implemented API in a forward-looking, content-compatible manner.
-For example, previous descriptions used
+For example, previous descriptions used obsolete
-[Web IDL](heycam.github.io/webidl/) constructs such as __T[]__ to describe iterable collections of typed objects, but that syntax is no longer present; the similar syntax __sequence<T>__ and __FrozenArray<T>__ will be used which may not have identical semantics but which are believed to be compatible with deployed content.
+[Web IDL](heycam.github.io/webidl/) constructs such as __T[]__ to describe iterable collections of typed objects; the similar syntax __sequence&lt;T&gt;__ and __FrozenArray&lt;T&gt;__ will be used which may not have identical semantics but which are believed to be compatible with deployed content.

-It is not a goal of this document to modify the described API in content-incompatible ways or improve the usability of the API; for example the script API contains several methods that accept success and error callback pairs.
+It is _not_ a goal of this document to modify the described API in content-incompatible ways or improve the usability of the API; for example the script API contains several methods that accept success and error callback pairs.
 Newer web standards use the